bpesquet/mlcourse/mlcourse/supervised_learning_principles/README.md

 ### Hypothesis function

-Mathematically speaking, a model is a function of the inputs that depends on its parameters and computes results (which will be compared to targets during the training process).
+Mathematically speaking, a model is a function of the inputs that depends on its parameters and computes results.

 This function, called the **hypothesis function**, is denoted $h_{\pmb{\omega}}$ to show that it is parametrized by $\pmb{\omega}$.
 Its output (predicted result) is denoted  $\pmb{y'}$ or $\hat{\pmb{y}}$.